Two people who love Japanese traditional culture and lived in an avant-garde

 Soon after the war ... they met in 1950 Japan, which was under US occupation, and they sympathized with each other's ideas.
 Hasegawa will serve as a guide for Noguchi, who was planning to travel to the Kansai area to visit the old cultural heritage.
 Garden, architecture, ink painting, calligraphy, tea ceremony, haniwa, clay figurines, bronze dot, pottery, haiku, zen, Taoism, etc. From that experience, how did the idea of "unification of the old East and the new West" shared by the two people come to fruition as a work?
 I walked into the exhibition room with the feeling of exploring a little academic world.

 The exhibition consists of six chapters, and is designed so that the works of Hasegawa and Noguchi can be viewed alternately and sometimes in parallel.

 Chapter 1 of that.
 The work of Hasegawa I saw for the first time is so avant-garde that I'm surprised!
 There are oil paintings, photographs, collages, prints, and Takumoto.
 It is a pity that the "feeling of flying" is not transmitted in the photos.

-Before the war, Hasegawa was involved in the establishment of the Free Art Association, and in 1947 he formed the Japan Avant-garde Artist Club and resumed his activities as a painter.
+Prior to the war, Hasegawa was involved in the establishment of the Free Art Association, and in 1947 he formed the Japan Avant-Garde Artist Club and resumed his activities as a painter.
 As you can see from his background, there was a super avant-garde world that does not feel old even now.

 /magcul.net/wp-content/uploads/2019/01/P1090571.jpg "alt =" "width =" 2560 "height =" 1920 "/> There was such a cool person, I'm not studying ...
 Hasegawa first traveled to the United States after meeting Noguchi and moved to the United States, where he died shortly after a young age, and was almost forgotten in Japan.